Semtexcz/python-modeling-reality/README.md

 * Gauss' theorem
 * Stokes' theorem

-All concepts are introduced:
+All concepts are developed:

-* intuitively
+* from intuition
 * step-by-step
-* and verified numerically
+* and verified through numerical experiments

 ---